-"Where can you see the critically acclaimed and hard to find film about Nobel Peace Prize winner Aung San Suu Kyi an animated film about the Hindu legend of Sita and Rama, and a political-crime drama about out of control musicians in Stockholm?
+"Where can you see the critically acclaimed and hard to find film about Nobel Peace Prize winner Aung San Suu Kyi, an animated film about the Hindu legend of Sita and Rama, and a political-crime drama about out of control musicians in Stockholm?
 Right here at the 2012 Trenton International Film Festival.
 Join us at the Mill Hill Playhouse in Trenton for 7 exciting films from around the world.
 We even have two directors coming in to present their films in person.
 Hope to see you at the festival!

 ---curator, Nadine Patterson